unionlabs/union/sui/ibc/README.md

 ## States

 SUI - similar to Ethereum - is divided into epochs and select a set of validators called "Committee" per epoch.
-Committees are pre-determined and is accessable at the latest checkpoint of an epoch.
+Committees are pre-determined and is accessible at the latest checkpoint of an epoch.
 The light client can verify this checkpoint and hence, get the committee belonging to the next epoch.

 Hence, we get

 ```rust
 pub struct ClientStateV1 {
     pub chain_id: String,